 The target group includes:

-- Entrepreneurs involved in drone or drone equipment manufacturing and wishing to expand their activity by certifying or declaring conformity of respective products
+- Entrepreneurs involved in drone or drone equipment manufacturing and wishing to expand their activity by certifying or declaring conformity of respective products.

-- Good command of English language;
+- Good command of the English language

-- University graduation (bachelor), or 3 years of experience in traditional aviation, or 1 year of experience on drones.
+- University graduation (bachelor), or 3 years of experience in traditional aviation, or 1 year of experience on drones

-- Having attended the course ICAO-STP: Introduction to Safety Regulation of Non-Military Drones.
+- Having attended the course UAS-INI

 Participants are kindly requested to bring a laptop to the course to access course material which will only be provided in electronic format.